BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 !battle(["Bella",:FAIRYGIRL,0], "Bewitched Field")

 Activate a Braviary Post to the left.
-Head south and grab a *Bold Mint* and hidden *Dark Gem*.
+Grab the hidden *Watmel Berry*, then head south and grab a *Bold Mint*, plus hidden *Dark Gem* and another *Watmel Berry*.
 Go left to reach a new map.

 Grab the *Big Mushroom*.
-You can talk to **Impidimp** to catch it!
+Surf to the left to obtain the *Bewitched Woods Field Readout*!
 In the top left of this map is a *Carbos*.
 Go north from here onto a new map.

-You'll find a hidden *Big Mushroom* and *HP Up*, plus *TM18 Rain Dance*!
+You'll find a hidden *Big Mushroom*, *Blue Shard*, and *HP Up*, plus *TM18 Rain Dance*!
 A map above contains a hidden *TinyMushroom*.
 Head through the gate and proceed.

-## Darchlight Caves
+### Darchlight Caves

 Press up to escape when prompted.